fsmosca/UCIChessEngineProtocol/README.md

 * id
 	* name <x>
-		this must be sent after receiving the "uci" command to identify the engine, e.g. "id name Shredder X.Y\n"
+		This must be sent after receiving the "uci" command to identify the engine. e.g. "id name Shredder X.Y\n"
 	* author <x>
-		this must be sent after receiving the "uci" command to identify the engine, e.g. "id author Stefan MK\n"
+		This must be sent after receiving the "uci" command to identify the engine. e.g. "id author Stefan MK\n"

 * uciok